kpbird/kpbird.github.io/_posts/2014-06-01-android-triangle-pager-sliding-tabs.md

 tags: "Android,User Interface, Pager Sliding Tabs"
 excerpt: Android Triangle Pager Sliding Tabs

+image: "/default.png"
 ---

-# Android Triangle Pager Sliding Tabs
+Android Triangle Pager Sliding Tabs

 <iframe allowfullscreen="" frameborder="0" height="315" src="//www.youtube.com/embed/2w8-wzr-wx8" width="420"></iframe>
 &gt; **_Note**: This is not a plug and play library that you can directly import in project and use.
 Triangle tabs is extension of PagerSlidingTabStrip library.
 In this article I will explain, how to modify [PageSlidingTabStrip][1] library to create Triangle Tabs._